Snake Tattoo Meaning

-Red, especially in the animal kingdom, typically means danger.
+Red, especially in the animal kingdom, typically means wildness.

-It could also symbolize that you have overcome a dangerous event in life and have arisen victorious and perhaps not unharmed, but unphased because you didn’t let it get to you.
+It could also symbolize that you have overcome a challenging event in life and have arisen victorious and perhaps not unharmed, but unphased because you didn’t let it get to you.

 - Panther & Snake Tattoo Meaning

-The panther and snake tattoo often shows the two animals in battle with each other, mouths open and teeth and fangs out for the fight.
+The snake and panther tattoo often shows the two animals in battle with each other, mouths open and teeth and fangs out for the fight.

-Sometimes the snake is wrapped around the panther, trying to strangle it to death.
+Sometimes the snake is wrapped around the panther, trying to strangle it.

-This tattoo is almost always done in color and is sometimes accented by flowers with leaves or stems.
+This tattoo is almost always done in color and is sometimes accented by traditional flower tattoos with leaves or stems.

 The panther is a savage being, and like a snake, is a strong predator.